 This page shares some recipes and tips for natural home flea remedies.
 Some of these things you may already have in your pantry, and others are easily found at your local supermarket.

-Homemade Flea Spray:
+Check Out This Homemade Flea Spray:

 Some claim that vinegar kills fleas, and although I found vinegar to be quite effective, it didn't "kill on contact" as one might think.
 You can make a homemade flea spray using vinegar easily.